DanRich123/AlpineEM/examples/non_Foster_recieving_monopole/README.md

 This Python script calls `EM2Dsolver.py` to solve the statics problem.
 The resulting weights also apply to TEM modes when used appropriately.
 - Generates a binary file of E- and H-field weightings, which is read directly into and executed by the binary compiled in Step 1.
 - The user must set the permittivity and permeability of the 2D geometry to match the shape used in `master.py`.
-- For reference, the expected binary output `gridded_feed.bin` is included in this tutorial.
+- For reference, the expected binary output named `gridded_feed.bin` is included in this tutorial.
-- Additionally, the E and H field plots are included with voltage and Az (normal component):
+- Additionally, the E and H field plots are included with voltage and Az (normal component) as well:
 <p align="center">
   <img src="./electric fields.png" alt="Model E" width="49%" />
   <img src="./magnetic fields.png" alt="Model H" width="49%" />